 It seems that failure threatens the ego and causes learners to tune out and stop processing information.
 Interestingly, however, participants learned equally when the success or failure belonged to someone else.
 The conclusion?
 When one’s ego is not threatened, we can learn from failure.
 Otherwise, personal success is the better teacher.

 Three Implications for Learning in a Work Environment

-What do these results mean as we provide training and development for employees in the workplace?
+What do these results mean as we provide project post mortems and training and development for employees in the workplace?

 The Bottom Line